Creaca: Occupations

-The main occupations involve the farms around the village.
-Most of the men are gone to work in other European Union countries.
-The ones who stayed work in Zalău, commuting between Zalău and the commune's villages.
-In the communist era, the people worked mostly in Zalău and on state farms.
+Although the commune has rich underground resources—coal at Lupoaia, quartz sands at Borza, and limestone currently exploited at Prodănești—agriculture remains the main branch of activity.
+The main occupations are tied to farming around the villages, but most of the men have left to work in other European Union countries.
+Those who remain are employed mainly in Zalău, commuting between Zalău and the commune’s villages.
+During the communist era, people worked mostly in Zalău and on state farms.